 Great for: Natural-looking volume.
-Also the scent- a gorgeous blend of of lemon, cedarwood, magnolia, lily and blackberry.
+Also the scent- a gorgeous blend of lemon, cedarwood, magnolia, lily and blackberry.

 Not-so-great for: The slightly sticky texture this leaves in hair after use (kind of wishing I hadn’t used that Something About Mary reference now…).
-It’s no worse that the finish from an average hair spray though so it doesn’t bother me particularly.
+It’s no worse than the finish from an average hair spray though so it doesn’t bother me particularly.

-IGK Mistress Hydrating Hair Balm (from £14 for 50 ml, Space NK)*
+IGK Mistress Hydrating Hair Balm

-My second summertime favourite is another gorgeous smelling product, this time a serum-leave in conditioner combination from US brand IGK.
+My second summertime favourite is another gorgeous smelling product, this time a serum leave-in conditioner combination from US brand IGK.